ChamiLamelas/Wordle_Solver/README.md

 ## Further Development

-One can easily add additional ranking schemes provided with the `BaseRanker` abstract data type defined [here](src/ranker.h) and test them either via user mode or via the evaluation header in `main.cpp`.
+One can easily add additional ranking schemes provided with the `AbstractRanker` abstract data type defined [here](src/ranker.h) and test them either via user mode or via the evaluation header in `main.cpp`.
 One could also add additional evaluation metrics.

 ## Built With